codylane/apple-fixjava/README.md

 ====
 If the java plugin already works in Safari this script will break that functionality.
 However, each time this script is run a copy of the original java plugin will be saved in /Library/Internet\ Plug-Ins/disabled/

+You also need to make sure the correct version of java is installed.

 USAGE
 =====